Native Gardens

 In June 2022, the garden space in the outdoor classroom was expanded to create a native pollinator garden.
 Student and parent volunteers worked together to plant over 100 native plants into this new space.

-The plants and materials for the native garden addition was funded in part by a mini-grant from the Jane Goodall Institute's Roots & Shoots USA, Monarch Watch's free milkweed for schools program and generous donations from Natural Garden Natives, Midwest Groundcovers and Midwest Trading.
+The plants and materials for the native garden addition were funded in part by a mini-grant from the Jane Goodall Institute's Roots & Shoots USA, Monarch Watch's free milkweed for schools program and generous donations from Natural Garden Natives, Midwest Groundcovers and Midwest Trading.

 In April 2023, the garden was certified as an official Monarch Waystation through the non-profit Monarch Watch.
 This means that the garden provides everything necessary to support all stages of the Monarch life cycle.
 Green Team students officially named the garden HC Storm Pollination Station.
 HC Pollination Station is garden number 43117 on